cNorspang/ASTEPWikiBak/services/WInd_Speed_Predictor.md

 # Wind Speed Predictor
 The goal of implementing a windspeed predictor was to assist other groups using wind speed as a parameter in their models.
 This semester two other groups wants to use the data for prediction of [electricity pricing](url) and [fuel pricing](url) however, other groups in the Intellegent Transportation cluster also saw use in this, as one group predicts the best bicycle route dependent on the wind.
 The service predicts the wind speed on an hourly basis based on data from either a user provided CSV file or data from the aSTEP database.

-Introduction to the service.
-Who made it in the first place and when was it made?
-Why was it made (what is the "context" of the service) and what does it do?
-This should be more in-depth than in the user documentation.
+The library model allows the user to add more data than only wind, such that multiple parameters is considered.

+It was initially created by the group 5 of the fall 2021 semester.

 ## Current status
 The service is fully running, but the models are not accurate to a satisfiable degree.
 Therefore, furture semesters could focus on increasing the accuracy of the current model.
 Another improvement would be to add more models to the service, such that the user can decide and compare what models fits their use the best.
-For now the ARMA model only takes 2 parameters into account; wind speed and humidity.
-This should be expanded upon such that all varying factors are taken into account.
-An overview of the service's capabilities, problems/bugs, future works, status of codebase, etc. How is this service linked to other services?

-What do the user-mode and developer-mode fields signify and how do they relate to the inner workings of the system?
-What kind of data should be inputted and when?
-What kinds of output is supported and what are these outputs?
-Show some example inputs to the developer fields if necessary.
+For now the ARMA model can take any amount of parameters into account using the `exog` parameter, however accuracy of the model shows room for improvement.
+Future developers should play around with different parameters and find the best fit.
+The output of the model should be improved such that it fits the other time-series and maybe intellegent transport groups better.
+Future developers might even wanna make it an option to model the output to the users need

 ## Inner workings